Long-term care, or "LTC," refers to insurance, programs, and services geared toward helping older adults with the basic activities of daily living.

 What Is Long Term Care?

-Long-term care services provide seniors a way to stay healthy and active and ensure their basic living requirements are met.
-The need for long-term care may be temporary – such as during recovery from illness or injury – or ongoing – because of an ongoing physical condition or even dementia.
+Long-term care services provide older adults with a way to stay healthy and active and meet their basic living requirements.
+The need for long-term care may be temporary – such as during recovery from illness or injury.
+It can also be ongoing due to a persistent physical condition or dementia.

 Types of Long-term Care Options

 There are many types of long-term care options, depending on the needs and resources of the recipient.
-Seniors who require the assistance of someone else to help with their physical or emotional needs may obtain services at any of the following locations:
+Older adults who require help with their physical or emotional needs may obtain services at any of the following locations:

-Factors that may increase or decrease your chances for requiring LTC include:
+Factors that may increase or decrease your chances of requiring LTC include: